davidbasilefilho/libstring.ai/README.md

 - Claude 3.5 Sonnet (Anthropic) - Used during periods of rate limiting
 - Visual Studio Code's Agent edit tool

 No manual coding was required at any stage.
-The AI systems were responsible for:
+The AI systems demonstrated advanced knowledge of modern C programming by:

-1. Designing the entire project architecture
+1. Leveraging C23 features for enhanced safety and performance:
+   - Using `[[nodiscard]]` attributes to prevent ignored return values
+   - Employing `static_assert` for compile-time checks
+   - Utilizing built-in overflow checking functions
+   - Implementing proper memory alignment for modern architectures
 2. Implementing all string library functions from scratch with modern optimizations:
    - Small String Optimization (SSO)
    - SIMD-accelerated operations